skyneticist/gpt-cv/README.md

 The `update_message` callback function will update the `message` and `processing` variables, determining what to draw on each frame depending on what our application is doing.

 Much better.
 And now we're done.

+Let's take a quick look at each file now that we're finished.

+After that we will test everything out.

 ---
 ### Completed Code